Hummingbird's Favorite Nectar Filled Plants

 Hummingbirds are fun birds to watch.
 They hover while drinking from long tubular flowers with their long tongues.
 Hummingbirds are very territorial so multiple feeders are required for everyone to get a drink.
 As an alternative, you could plant perennials that hummingbirds love and feed them nature’s nectar.

-Hummingbirds prefer the nectar of red, orange, and pink flowers, but will drink from others.
+Hummingbirds prefer the nectar of red, orange, and pink flowers but will drink from others.
 At least nineteen species of plants in the eastern United States are pollinated primarily by the ruby-throated hummingbird, the only hummingbird east of the Mississippi.
-West of the Mississippi, there are nineteen species of hummingbirds that are regularly seen in the United States.
+West of the Mississippi, nineteen species of hummingbirds are regularly seen in the United States.

 Butterfly Milkweed (Asclepias tuberosa)

 Butterflies are not the only ones attracted to butterfly weed.
 Hummingbirds love them, too.
 Butterfly weed is native to North America.
-It is typically found in dry, rocky open woods, glades, prairies, fields, and roadsides.
+It is typically found in dry, rocky, open woods, meadows, prairies, fields, and roadsides.
 Butterfly weed has flowers in golden yellow, orange, and red/Burgandy and green leaves.
 In addition to butterflies and hummingbirds, butterfly weed attracts bees, moths, and other pollinators.
 Deadheading the spent blossoms will make the plant produce more blooms.
-Butterfly weed is heat and drought tolerant, and deer and rabbit resistant.
+Butterfly weed is heat and drought-tolerant and deer and rabbit-resistant.

 Zone |